L3CRT | L3 Creative Technology | 22 credits | Yr: 13 | |

 ---|---|---|---|---|

-Approximately 18 credits available, and may include either unit standards or achievement standards, depending on the needs of the class.
-Projects are designed and constructed, with assessment being split between the techniques used for creating the product, and a portfolio of work to explain decisions made. | ||||
+Approximately 18 credits available, and includes primarily practical unit standards.
+Achievement standards may be available, depending on the needs of the class.
+Projects are designed and constructed, with assessment being split between the techniques used for creating the product, and a portfolio of work to explain decisions made.
+This is not a University Entrance approved subject. | ||||

 Costs: | ||||